 It is 1992, in Birmingham, England, the home of such legendary acts as Black Sabbath, Judas Priest, Electric Light Orchestra, The Moody Blues, Napalm Death, Godflesh, and many others.
-A collective of musicians have gathered together and united themselves under the name ESOTERIC.
+A collective of musicians has gathered together and united themselves under the name ESOTERIC.

 The songs are quite lengthy, none less than seven minutes, and at least one that is nearly 17-minutes, where the band explores themes of the downtrodden.
 Containing elements of what would eventually become known as funeral doom and drone style music, ESOTERIC are on the ground floor of a growing musical trend.
 It is one that is becoming heavily established at that time, by several bands on the Peaceville Records label – like Katatonia, Paradise Lost, Novembre, and My Dying Bride.

-Soon after the demo surfaces, ESOTERIC grab the attention of the label Aesthetic Death, who give the band an offer to record a proper full-length album.
+Soon after the demo surfaces, ESOTERIC grab the attention of the label Aesthetic Death, who gives the band an offer to record a proper full-length album.
 They accept.
-In June 1994, ESOTERIC enter Rich Studios in Birmingham and record their six song, double album début, ‘Epistemological Despondency’.
+In June 1994, ESOTERIC enter Rich Studios in Birmingham and record their six-song, double album début, ‘Epistemological Despondency’.
 Shortly after the album’s release, Stuart and Darren Earl exit the band, allowing new guitarist Steve Peters to come aboard, but filling the vacant drummer slot will present a problem.
 In fact, many problems are about to plague ESOTERIC.

 After playing a handful of shows in the U.K., the band travels to Germany to undertake a brief tour, but halfway through an injury to Peters makes it impossible to complete the trek.
 Back home and soon mended, ESOTERIC launch a U.K. tour in June 1995, but it too is cut short, when the band’s equipment was destroyed by fire after only two shows.
 Perhaps at the time, road excursions weren’t a good thing for ESOTERIC, and it is not long until they decided, once their equipment is replaced, to begin pre-production on a second album.